EDCD/EDDI/docs/Contributing.md

 ## Git commit conventions
   * Please use the standard Git convention of a short title in the first line and fuller body text in subsequent lines.
 However we aren't too strict about line lengths.
   * Please reference issue numbers using the "hashtag" format `#123` in your commit message wherever possible.
 This lets GitHub create two-way hyperlinks between the issue report and the commit.
+[Certain text](https://help.github.com/en/github/managing-your-work-on-github/closing-issues-using-keywords) in a PR that fixes an issue can auto-close the issue when the PR is merged.
   * If in doubt, lean towards many small commits.
 This makes `git bisect` much more useful.
   * Please try at all costs to avoid a "mixed-up" commit, i.e. one that addresses more than one issue at once.
 One thing at a time is best.